 A successful changeout is a team effort that has broad-based community support.
-There are a variety of individuals and groups that share a stake in the benefits of a changeout and can help you make the case for doing one in your community.
+There are a variety of individuals and groups that share a stake in the benefits of a changeout and can help you make the case for initiating a program in your community.
 Listed below are examples of the people and stakeholder groups you can approach to gain support for your program, along with what typically would motivate them to get involved.

-- Elected officials - Whether it is a city council member, county commissioner, mayor, state legislator or member of Congress, elected officials and their staffs are obligated to do what is best for the citizens who voted them into office, and supporting clean air programs such as wood stove changeouts is good constituent service.
+- Elected officials - Whether it is a city council member, county commissioner, mayor, state legislator or member of Congress, elected officials and their staffs are inclined to do what is best for the citizens who voted them into office, and supporting clean air programs such as woodstove changeouts is good constituent service.

 - Government health and environmental agencies - One of the core missions of municipal, county, state and regional federal health and environmental agencies is to protect public health by reducing harmful emissions in the air that citizens breathe.
 State and local environmental officials are under a great deal of pressure to bring their areas into compliance with federal air quality standards.
 They should welcome cost-effective, innovative solutions that reduce harmful emissions.